rydmike/theme_demo/README.md

 ### Reactive UI Widgets

-From the above example we can already see that we can easily make reactive UI widgets with Riverpod.
-Using these Riverpod provider driven UI widgets, makes our UI widgets react to change in their values, regardless of where and when we change their Riverpod provider based controllers.
-Additionally, using the UI control widgets anywhere in the app's widget tree, is as simple as dropping in the UI widget.
+From the above example, we can already see that we can easily make reactive UI widgets with Riverpod.
+Using these Riverpod provider driven UI widgets, make our UI widgets react to change in their values, regardless of where and when we change their Riverpod provider-based controllers.
+Additionally, using the UI control widgets anywhere in the app's widget tree is as simple as dropping in the UI widget.
 To see this in action, take a look at this screen recording of the app.

 <img src="https://github.com/rydmike/theme_demo/blob/master/resources/reactive_ui.gif?raw=true" alt="Theme demo" width="650"/>

-*Demo of UI widgets in the background, updating when their data is manipulated elsewhere.*
+*Demo of UI widgets in the background, updating when their values are manipulated elsewhere.*

-In this example we see two UI widgets being used, one for setting using Material 3 theming, and another one for opting in and out of using FlexColorScheme opinionated widget component themes.
+In this example, we see two UI widgets being used, one for setting using Material 3 theming, and another one for opting in and out of using FlexColorScheme opinionated widget component themes.

 These widgets are first toggled on the Home screen, then from the app `Drawer` and a from a `BottomSheet`.
 As we toggle them from these other UI locations, the application theme of course changes accordingly and settings are persisted, but we also see the same UI controls visible in the background Home screen update as well to the new value we set in the `Drawer` and the `BottomSheet`.
 This happened without us having to think about adding any extra update handling into our UI widgets or handling events.
 We already handle it, with the Riverpod providers we defined.

 ## Theme Providers

-Lastly lets look at how the application theme and `ThemeData` is made.
+Lastly let's look at how the application theme and `ThemeData` is made.
 This demo does not have all the dynamic theming features that the FlexColorScheme [Themes Playground](https://docs.flexcolorscheme.com/playground) does, but it packs a pretty heavily configurable theming punch too.
-We can also easily add more user controlled dynamic and persisted theming features.
+We can also easily add more user-controlled and persisted theming features.

 We already in the `MaterialApp` saw that we used two providers, `lightThemeProvider` and `darkThemeProvider` to provide the `ThemeData` to the `MaterialApp`'s light `theme` and dark `darkTheme` properties.
 These providers are vanilla providers, that use a static functions that return `ThemeData`.
 The functions are passed parameters that are watchers of our `Settings` entry providers.

 Sounds complicated?
-It is not, the provider for the light theme looks like this:
+It is not, the provider of the light theme looks like this:

 ```dart
 final Provider<ThemeData> lightThemeProvider = Provider<ThemeData>(